Muhammara is a Middle-Eastern roasted bell pepper, tomato, and walnut dip with creamy, tangy and slightly sweet flavor.

 Instructions

-• To a food processor, add tomato paste mixture, roasted bell peppers, tomatoes, onions, walnuts, and pomegranate molasses.
+• BLEND: Pulse tomato paste mixture, roasted bell peppers, tomatoes, onions, 1 cup walnuts, and 2 tablespoons pomegranate molasses until creamy.

 Video